Paul92/ADA_Project/index.md

 Politics is a widely debated topic with direct impact on people's lives.
-Most modern states in Europe and North America are based on representative democracy, where vital decisions regarding the future of the country are taken by representatives chosen thorugh vote.
+Most modern states in Europe and North America are based on representative democracy, where vital decisions regarding the future of the country are taken by representatives chosen through vote.
 Trusting those people is therefore a vital, but not an easy task.
-There is a strong incentive of deforming the truth or lying in the election campain to gain more votes, or during their mandate in order to keep a position of power.
+There is a strong incentive of deforming the truth or lying in the election campaign to gain more votes, or during their mandate in order to keep a position of power.

 Another related problem of modern society are the fake news.
 Media